How can you protect your privacy online?

 Corporations, internet providers and advertisers are tracking you.
 Governments and agencies are watching you.
 Take control of your data on the internet.
 Learn how to protect your privacy online.

 Privacy on the internet is a dwindling commodity.
 Why?
 Because big money can be made by tracking website visitors.
-The more companies track you, the more they know about the kind of sites you visit, the apps you use, your interests, your habits, your background and your family.
-Tech companies put all this data together into a profile, which they then sell to third parties.
+The more companies track you, the more they know about the sites you visit, the apps you use, your interests, your habits, your background and your family.
+Tech companies compile this data into a profile, which they then sell to third parties.

 The more a company knows about you, the more valuable their profile on you.

 How do websites and apps collect your information?